UW-CTRL/AA548-spr2024/bite-size-notes/week-4-d-Example of LQR-name.md

 Since the inpout of the ode45 is a vactor, We need to reshape the vector to the original P matrix in the dpp founciton and reshape the output, $\dot{P}$ as a vector.

 After solving the P, we will have Pm*Pm-by-n matrix.
-Pm is the dimention of the state or the roll number of the P matrix, n is the time stes number solving by ode45.
+Pm is the dimention of the state or the dimention of the P matrix, n is the time stes number solving by ode45.

 Because the solution is backward in time, we need to reverse the oder by using the matlab function fliup(). to reorder the PV vector and the corresponding time step in time.